icerpc/icerpc-docs/pages/icerpc/protocols-and-transports/icerpc-multiplexed-transports.md

 ```

 Since each stream is independent, there is no
-[head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
+[head-of-line blocking][head-of-line-blocking].
 You can send a mix of large and small
 requests and responses over the same connection: the large requests and responses won't block or delay the small ones.

 ## IceRPC's preferred protocol